m2004r/Fisica-Dinamica-Interativa/README.md

 Aqui:

-    vv é a velocidade atual.
+    v é a velocidade atual.
     Fpush​ é a força gerada pelo clique, que subtrai da velocidade atual, invertendo momentaneamente o movimento.

 No mundo real, isso é equivalente a um foguete ou balão que aplica uma força ascendente para vencer a gravidade.